robguevarra/gh-website/ProjectDocs/Build_Notes/active/platform-integration_phase2-2_enrollment-system.md

-# Platform Integration - Phase 2-2: Enrollment System
+# Platform Integration - Phase 2-2: Student Experience System

 ## Task Objective
-Develop a comprehensive, industry-standard enrollment system that seamlessly manages student registration, access control, and progress tracking while integrating with our existing codebase patterns and components.
+Develop a premium, exclusive student experience system that seamlessly manages access to our Papers to Profits course (and future offerings), tracks student progress, and provides an award-winning dashboard interface while integrating with our existing codebase patterns and components.

 ## Current State Assessment
 Our current enrollment implementation includes: